Microcanonical Phase Space and Entropy in Curved Spacetime: Leading curvature corrections in arbitrary curved spacetimes

 Now, clubbing all $N$ dependent (and $E, V, A$, curvature and acceleration independent) constants as $C_N$ and taking thermodynamic limit (large N limit), we can further simplify the expression (\ref{BigFormula}) to obtain:

 Furthermore, we note that the microcanonical inverse temperature $\beta$ is given by:

-So, for massless particles in the restricted class of spacetimes considered, entropy has leading order curvature correction correction terms appearing as proportional to area in Eq. (\ref{NiceResultNparticles1}), but the inverse temperature has no first order curvature (or quadratic order acceleration) correction terms as is evident from Eq. (\ref{NiceResultNparticles2}) \footnote{Even, one particle $\beta$ also has no first order curvature correction terms if particles are massless even in a completely arbitrary spacetime as is evident by putting $m=0$ in (\ref{Temperature})}.
-In fact, the expression in (\ref{NiceResultNparticles2}) is precisely the result we obtain by applying the general equipartition theorem as described in \cite{Tolman} to an ultra-relativistic gas in flat spacetime.
+So, for massless particles in static spacetimes, entropy has leading order curvature correction correction terms appearing as proportional to area in Eq. (\ref{NiceResultNparticles1}), but the inverse temperature has no first order curvature (or quadratic order acceleration) correction terms as is evident from Eq. (\ref{NiceResultNparticles2}) \footnote{Note that one particle $\beta$ also has no first order curvature correction terms if particles are massless even in a completely arbitrary spacetime as is evident by putting $m=0$ in (\ref{Temperature})}.
+Here we note that it has been established a long time back \cite{Tolman} that the general expression for equipartition of energy in special relativity for a single particle is: